‘Forgotten songs’ by Michael Thomas Hill

 I have a fascination for sculptures, especially unique ones or the ones that have deeper meaning to them.
-I usually stop and observe the sculptures when I come across them or accidentally discover them.
-One such sculpture is the Forgotten Songs that is in the Sydney Central Business Distrct (CBD).
+I usually stop and observe the sculptures when I come across them or accidentally discover them in any city that I visit around the world.
+One such sculpture that is extremely meaningful and beautiful is the Forgotten Songs in Sydney Central Business District (CBD).

 Where is Forgotten Songs?

 A corner deviating from George Street in Sydney CBD is the Angel Place.
 And the Angel Place has a very significant art piece, which is the Forgotten Songs.

 The closest train station is the Wynyard train station.
 Any city circle train and tram stops at the Wynyard train station.
 Up-to-date information on public transport can be found on the Transport for New South Wales (NSW) website.

 Forgotten Songs art installation is definitely a marvelous piece of art in Sydney CBD and must be on your list of things to see in Sydney.
 It is also one of the free things to do in Sydney as well.